rgreenblatt/ai_alignment_readings/abstractions/abstractions.md

 These deontological properties could result in [incoherent decisions][incoherent], but there's a problem we run into even before that: how the hell do we instill deontological properties?
-We're back to the difficult crux of alignment _(TODO: ok, maybe better term/language for this point)_.
+We're back to the hard problem of AI cognition.
 For any outcome based environment which rewards deontological properties, there exists an agent which simply models that deontological property as part of its utility function and achieves full marks.
-So maybe if you setup your deontological property encouraged environment and train to convergence you get a super intelligent, consequentialist, agent which also has the desired deontological property.
+So maybe if you setup your deontological property encouraged environment and train to convergence you get a super intelligent, consequentialist agent which also has the desired deontological property.
 But maybe not.

-_(TODO: talk about how difficulty in instilling deontological prefs could depend on intelligence which creates risky situation (compare ant to mouse to chimp to human or something))_
+A further concern is that it might be easier to instill deontological properties in less intelligent agents.
+This could result from full blown consequentialism requiring relatively advanced capabilities like self-modeling, predication, and reasoning about counterfactuals.
+For instance, note that among life on earth intelligence seems to correlate with consequentialism.
+While ants (and other organisms) can look quite consequentialist from afar, this is really an emergent and less generalizable phenomenon than human consequentialism.
+_(TODO: maybe better better justify these claims.
+Note sure if ant sentences good/needed)_ This creates the potential for quite a dangerous situation in which there is a smooth transition between dumb deontologist AIs and more intelligent purely expected utility maximizing AIs which deceptively pretend to have deontological properties.
+Even if the transition isn't smooth, there is still potential for danger.
+When dialing up the intelligence knob (params, training time, etc), noticing a transition region between having deontological properties you want, some alignment failures, and then seemingly getting those properties back again should be a cause for alarm.

 There's an additional problem with partially deontological AIs which didn't exist with purely deontological AIs.
 If the deontological principles of an purely deontological AI [splinter][splintering], the AI remains very unlikely to kill us all.
-It merely will have some other deontological properties potentially making the AI less useful.[^deontsplint] However, if the deontological properties of an partially deontological AI splintered, but the consequentialist capabilities were retained, then it's possible that consequentialism wouldn't be overridden in important cases and the AI would kill us all.
+It merely will have some other deontological properties potentially making the AI less useful.[^deontsplint] However, if the deontological properties of an partially deontological AI splintered or were merely somewhat off, but the consequentialist capabilities were retained, then it's possible that consequentialism wouldn't be overridden in important cases and the AI would kill us all.
+We don't just need to ensure that we get deontological properties: we need to ensure we get the right deontological properties and those properties actually prevent existential catastrophe.

 Beyond all of these issues, we also now have to worry about the utility function of agent.
 While sufficient deontological properties could ensure that an AI with